‘End the Suffering’: Rayshard Brooks’ Family Demands Charges Against Cops

 The two cops fight with Brooks for about 41 seconds before the 27-year-old grabs Bronsan’s stun gun, according to the video footage.
 Rolfe then grabs his service weapon from its holster and opens fire as Brooks tries to run away from the officers with the Taser.

 While running, Brooks appeared to turn around and point the weapon at police before Rolfe opened fire and shot Brooks in the back.
-He was pronounced dead at the scene.
+Brooks, who had been taken to Grady Memorial Hospital and rushed into surgery, was pronounced dead shortly after.

 The Fulton County Medical Examiner’s Office autopsy revealed Brooks suffered two gunshot wounds to his back and died from blood loss and injuries to several organs.
 Rolfe, who was hired by the Atlanta Police Department in 2013, was fired, while Brosan was placed on administrative leave.